gerrymoeis/gothic_forge/README.md

 - **True serverless** - Pay only for what you use, scales to zero
 - **Global distribution** - Low latency worldwide with automatic replication
 - **Built-in resilience** - Automatic failover and high availability
-- **Educational value** - Learn distributed SQL and modern cloud-native architecture
+- **Production-proven** - Powers mission-critical applications at scale

 ### 1) Automatic Provisioning (Recommended)